-In the event of an emergency evacuation, and a high school student is required to leave the building, their parent/guardian is required to call 610-847-5131 ext.
+In the event of an emergency evacuation of the high school students that leave the premises are required to call 610-847-5131 ext.
 2911 and leave the following information: First/Last Name, Current Grade and Location.

 CURRICULUM AND GRADING INFORMATION